jarrettmeyer/jarrettmeyer.github.io/_posts/2017-11-10-prepping-sql-server.md

     `ALTER AUTHORIZATION ON DATABASE::<your database name> TO sa;`

+6. Are there databases that are not using the latest compatibility mode for the installed version of SQL server?
+If so, are these reasons documented in a shared location so that all future programmers, DBAs (consultants, etc.) will know why these databases should not be upgraded to a later compatibility mode?

 ### Installing Useful Procedures

 1. Install Adam Machanic's `sp_WhoIsActive`.
 This is a super handy script that tells you who is connected to your server and what is running.
 It can be downloaded from [whoisactive.com/downloads](http://whoisactive.com/downloads/).